LudovicGardy/Neuralynx_to_BIDSlike/README.md

 3. A function that takes as input the path of the .nrd file (*Neuralynx* raw data) will change the name of the file to match the BIDS nomenclature.
 The .nrd file is then removed (cut) from its original position to the tree (folder) of our BIDS-like structure (pasted).
 4. A function that takes as input the path of the .TRC (*Micromed* raw data) file will change the name of the file to match the BIDS nomenclature.
 The .TRC file is then removed (cut) from its original position to join the tree structure (folder) of our BIDS-like structure (pasted).

-The user can perform these actions one after the other or separately and individually.
+User can perform these actions one after the other or separately and individually.
 The only elements to be modified by the user are :
 - The numbers of: patient, session, run,
 - The name of the task,
 - The symbol (letter[s]) used to characterise the microelectrodes (e.g. *tt* or *t*),